areebbashir/Legal-RAG/README.md

 ## Overview
 The RAG Legal PDF Processor is a Retrieval-Augmented Generation (RAG) system designed to extract, process, and generate responses based on legal PDFs.
 This system enables efficient retrieval of legal information and provides accurate, context-aware answers to user queries.
+The task at hand is to extract three specific fields from a set of legal contract PDFs:
+1.	**Effective Date**: The date when the contract becomes effective.
+2.	**Expiration Date**: The date when the contract expires.
+3.	**Parties**: The names of the legal entities involved in the contract.

 ## Features
 - **PDF Parsing**: Extracts text from legal PDFs using OCR and text-based extraction methods.